Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

    to connect.

-.. java:function:: public void IPConnection::setAutoReconnect(boolean autoReconnect)
+.. java:function:: void IPConnection::setAutoReconnect(boolean autoReconnect)

  Enables or disables auto-reconnect.
 If auto-reconnect is enabled, the IP Connection will try to reconnect to the previously given